CONTENTS

 Additional information fields

 The user can create necessary additional information fields that can be selected for use on a product.
-This way, necessary information can be added to the product according to individual needs.
+This way, the necessary information can be added to the product according to individual needs.

 Price groups